Recently I was asked, “how do I know my relevance and impact in my current position?”

 Perfecting your communication skills and seeking out relationships across business silos is an important step in developing your influence skills.
 Asking questions, seeking new knowledge and developing relationships across all levels of the organization allows people to see you and connect your name with the idea of being smart, creative, inquisitive and a person of integrity; all important qualities for developing strategic influence.

-In my new book Accelerate Your Impact, I have a chapter called Gauging Your Impact in which I talk in more detail about understanding your current relevance impact.
-Ask:
+In my award-winning book Accelerate Your Impact, I have a chapter called Gauging Your Impact in which I talk in more detail about understanding your current relevance impact.
+Ask yourself this question:

 How relevant do you think you are for where you desire to have more influence and impact?